moztopia/makefiler/readme.md

 - **Dynamic Target Loading:** Automatically discovers and includes targets defined in `.mk` files within the `makefiler/` directory.
 This modular approach keeps your build logic organized and easy to manage.
 - **Help Target (`make help`):** Provides a self-documenting system.
 Running `make help` will list all available targets and their descriptions, which are extracted directly from your `.mk` files.
 - **Target File Dumping (`make dump target=<target>`):** The `dump` target is a utility for inspecting the contents of individual `.mk` target files.
 This is useful for debugging or understanding the definition of a specific target.
-- **Optional Variable Overrides:** Allows for customization of Makefile variables through an optional `Makefile.variables` file.
-This lets you tailor the build process without directly modifying the core `Makefile` or target definitions.
+- **Optional Variable Overrides:** Allows for customization of variables intended for use within your targets through an optional `Makefile.variables` file.
+This lets you tailor the build process without directly modifying the core target definitions.
 - **Debug Mode:** A `DEBUG` variable can be enabled to output extra debug information during `make` execution, aiding in troubleshooting and understanding the Makefile's behavior.

 ## Usage